-Riverbanks Zoo and Garden, a 170-acre site located on the northern border of Lexington County, is home to more than 2,000 animals and a substantial botanical garden.
+Riverbanks Zoo and Garden, a 170-acre site located on the northern border of Lexington County, is home to more than 3,000 animals and a substantial botanical garden with over 5,700 varieties of plants.
 The attraction draws visitors from across the State and beyond.
 The Town has several municipal parks, including the Virginia Hylton Park adjacent to the Town's municipal complex, Corley Street Park, Gibson Pond Park, Willie B. Caractor Park, Lexington Square Park, the Palmetto Collegiate Institute, the Paw Park, and 14 Mile Creek Trail.
 These parks offer residents the opportunity to stroll their walking trails, gather in their picnic shelters, or relax under a shady oak tree or in a gazebo.
 Features of these parks include playgrounds, horseshoe pits, barbeque grills, a spray pool, butterfly gardens, flower gardens, a koi pond, public restrooms, educational kiosks, and an outdoor learning center.
 In October, 2016 the Town opened the Ice House Amphitheater, a 900-seat venue that hosts various community events and concerts.

-The Blowfish Baseball Club compete in the Coastal Plain League and play home games at the Lexington County Baseball Stadium located three miles from downtown Lexington.
-The Blowfish averaged over 1,500 fans per game over the five seasons prior to the pandemic, with season attendance of nearly 48,000 in 2019.
-Attendance for the 2022 season increased over 2021 by approximately 85% to total approximately 23,440 or an average of 1,172 per game (per Coastal Plain League).
+The Blowfish Baseball Club competes in the Coastal Plain League and plays home games at the Lexington County Baseball Stadium located three miles from downtown Lexington.
+Attendance for the 2023 and 2022 seasons totaled 25,411 and 23,444, or an average of 1,155 and 1,172 per game, respectively (per Coastal Plain League).